miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 $$

 Critically, the matrix doesn't depend on the vector, only on the angle.
-That means that if we had any amount of 2D points, to rotate them around the origin you just multiply the same matrix by all of them.
+That means that if we had any 2D point, to rotate it around the origin you just multiply it by that matrix.
-That's how OpenGL projects the vertices: the shader is the program that multiplies matrices by each vertex's position.
+That's how OpenGL projects the vertices: the shader multiplies the appropriate tranformation matrices to each vertex's position.
+All done in parallel in the graphics card!

 One final caveat: OpenGL uses 4D vertices to represent position, where the final value ($w$) is always $1$.
-That is because 3x3 matrices multiplied with a 3D vector can only rotate and scale, but not translate.
+That is because 3x3 matrices can only rotate and scale a 3D vector, but never translate.
-4x4 matrices multiplied with a 3D vector extended with a $1$ can:
+However, 4x4 matrices *can* translate a 3D vector extended with a $1$ like so:
 $$
   \begin{bmatrix}
     1 & 0 & 0 & dx\\\\